anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

   }
 ```

 This code packs a lot of power into a few lines.
-Note first that this function returns a `Function*` instead of a `Value*`.
+Note first that this function creates a `Function*` on C++ site instead of a `LLVMValueRef`.
 Because a `prototype` really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when codegen'd.

 The call to `FunctionType` creates the `FunctionType` that should be used for a given Prototype.
 Since all function arguments in Kaleidoscope are of type double, the first line creates a vector of "N" LLVM double types.
 It then uses the `Functiontype` method to create a function type that takes "N" doubles as arguments, returns one double as a result, and that is not vararg (the false parameter indicates this).
 Note that Types in LLVM are uniqued just like Constants are, so you don’t `new` a type, you `get` it.